-I treat, teach and love to increase life qualities.
+I love to treat, teach and to increase life qualities.

 Conservative Method to Treat Finger Complaints